Check our list of games like Witcher 3 to fill the void left by Geralt’s retirement.

 |Platform||Windows Microsoft, Playstation 4, Xbox One and Nintendo Switch|

-An enhanced version of the 2012 original, Dark Arisen is a western-style JRPG set in the world of Gransys and, you guessed it, has a huge dragon you must kill.
+An enhanced version of the 2012 original, Dark Arisen is a western-style, Japanese open world game set in the world of Gransys and, you guessed it, has a huge dragon you must kill.

 One of the great parts of the game is that you can ‘latch’ on to large monsters and climb over them, allowing you to attack more sensitive parts of the body.